ESGF/esgf-prepare/docs/drs.rst

 *************************

 ``esgprep drs`` allows different file migration mode.
-Default is to move the files from the incomping path to the root directory.
+Default is to move the files from the incoming path to the root directory.
 Use ``--copy`` to make hard copies, ``--link`` to make hard links or ``--symlink`` to make symbolic links from the incoming path.
 We recommend to use ``--link`` and remove the incoming directory after DRS checking.
 This doesn't affect the symbolic link skeleton used for the dataset versioning.